Add to favorites

 The #BeACreativeProducer Project started in June 2018 when 5 teenagers (Alex, Amelia, Immy, Lluis and Rowan) led by Paula Briggs from AccessArt, began on a journey to make animations designed to inspire creativity in other teenagers.

-The legacy of the project (the Final Animations, Resources, www.beacreativeproducer.org website and Calls for Animations) is an inclusive way to widen the benefits of the project to audiences of young people in the UK and overseas.
+The legacy of the project – the Final Animations, and Resources, are an inclusive way to widen the benefits of the project to audiences of young people in the UK and overseas.

 The #BeACreativeProducer project encourages teenagers to work collaboratively, or alone, to create film and animations about the things they care about, and so helps young people develop their voice.